Coffee to Water Ratio Calculator

 How it works

-This tool applies the selected brew ratio and solves for coffee or water based on your input.
+This tool applies the selected method, strength, and brew ratio, then solves for coffee, water, or espresso yield based on your input.
 All computation is client-side for privacy.

 5 Fun Facts about Brew Ratios